 Unpaid internship, 15-20 hours per week

-Elephant Productions, a film, video and multimedia production company in Austin, is accepting three interns for summer 2011.
+Elephant Productions, a film, video and multimedia production company in Austin, is accepting interns for the summer.
 Interns will get experience on shoots and will handle administrative tasks.
 Interns are required to produce a student film, seeing through the whole process of making a short film.
 They will write, direct, produce and edit a complete short film.
 Interns work between 15 to 20 hours a week, preferably in five-hour increments.
 Contact Robyn Beck, associate producer at (512) 302-3120.

 POTUS, Washington, D.C.